-Integrative Medicine: How Healing Touch Helps
+Integrative Health: How Healing Touch Helps

 Madison, Wisconsin - We all wish we could step back from the hectic pace of life, even for just a little bit.
 Trying to balance the needs of family and friends with the stresses of work, day-to-day anxieties, or even coping with a chronic illness can be overwhelming.